Skip to main content

 Maureen Waller

-She received the Cornell Engaged Scholar Prize in 2020, and is an affiliate of the Cornell Population Center, the Bronfenbrenner Center for Translational Research, and the Center for the Study of Inequality.
-She is an original network member of the Fragile Families and Child Wellbeing Study and serves as associate editor of Sociological Perspectives.
+Professor Waller received the Cornell Engaged Scholar Prize in 2020.
+She is an ABF/JPB Access to Justice Scholar, Engaged Faculty Fellow, and an affiliate of the Cornell Population Center, the Bronfenbrenner Center for Translational Research, and the Center for the Study of Inequality.

 Professor Waller received her Ph.D. in Sociology from Princeton University.